timflutre/QLife2025/simulations/readme.md

 conda env create -f simu_env.yml
 ```

+And activate the environment to run the simulations
 ```
 conda activate qlife_simu
 ```

 ### Usage

-Run the simulator:
+Run the simulator, with the default values for the parameters:
 ```
 python src/main.py
 ```

 A certain number of parameters can be given as argument in the command line, under the format -parameter value.

 The parameters that can be changed are the following (default value and expected type in parenthesis):
 - savedFolder (default; string): folder where the outputs of the simulator will be saved
 - optim (0; float): optimum of the fitness function